-Controlled Substance means a drug or other substance identified under Schedules I, II, III, IVor Vin section 202(c) of the Controlled Substances Act (21 United States Code (USC) 812(c)) or IC 35-48-2.
+Controlled Substance means a drug or other substance identified under Schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act (21 United States Code (USC) 812(c)) or IC 35-48-2.

-Serious Bodily Injury means bodily injury that involves a substantial risk of death, extreme physical pain, protracted or obvious disfigurement, or protracted loss or impairment of the function of a body member, organ, or mental faculty.
+Serious Bodily Injury means bodily injury that creates a substantial risk of death; extreme physical pain; protracted and obvious disfigurement; or protracted loss or impairment of a bodily member, organ, or mental faculty.

 If the school decides to place your child in an IAES for weapons, drugs, or serious bodily injury the school must: